Configuring the Active Directory Domain Join Service Account

 9. Validated write to service principal name

-13. Click OK to save the changes
+13. Click “OK” to save the changes

 Using Dscals

 Dsacls is a command line tool from Microsoft that is installed as part of the Active Directory Domain Services Role, or the RSAT toolset for Active Directory.
 To run Dsacls, you need to open an administrative command prompt and have the appropriate privileges within Active Directory.
 We recommend running these commands as a Domain Administrator.
-In the example commands below, the following is true:

 • The domain is example.com